Sunday, 6 May 2007

 12 April - Colchester – Paterson - 36 km

-Sarah Baartman died on 29 December, 1815, at age 26 (most likely due to syphilis, alcoholism and pneumonia), but her exhibition continued.
-Her brain, skeleton and sexual organs remained displayed in a Paris museum until 1974.
-Her remains were repatriated and buried in 2002.
+Sadly, Saartjie Baartman died at the young age of 26 on December 29, 1815, most likely due to syphilis, alcoholism, and pneumonia.
+However, her exhibition continued even after her death.
+Her brain, skeleton, and sexual organs remained displayed in a Paris museum until 1974.
+Her remains were eventually repatriated and buried in 2002.
+Today, she is seen as a symbol of colonial exploitation and racism, embodying an almost unimaginable tragedy.

 13 April - Paterson – Middelton - 70 km